 Dental emergencies can be extremely frightening, and often require urgent care to ensure your tooth or teeth can be saved after a traumatic injury.
 If you’re experiencing an acute oral infection or have lost or broke a tooth or several teeth, you need emergency dental care.
-Call the staff at CaliDental in San Luis Obispo, and Lompoc, California, to let them know you’re on your way, and they’ll prepare for your arrival with a range of treatment options to get you and your teeth back to full strength.
+Call the staff at CaliDental in Santa Maria, San Luis Obispo, and Lompoc, California, to let them know you’re on your way, and they’ll prepare for your arrival with a range of treatment options to get you and your teeth back to full strength.

 Dental emergencies include any injury to your teeth or mouth that requires immediate attention from your dentist.
 Some of the most common dental emergencies include knocked out or broken teeth and acute oral infections.
 Dental emergencies can arise from a number of sources, like biting down too hard into food, an accident or fall, or a collision during a contact sport.
 If you’re experiencing a dental emergency, call ahead to let the staff at CaliDental know you’re on your way.

 Breaking or losing a tooth is one of the most common dental emergencies, and it can be a painful and frightening experience.
 Luckily, modern dentistry can help save fractured or missing teeth, as long as you take immediate action when your injury occurs.